afuamensah/techassessment/README.md

 First, after downloading the Wordpress zipped folder, I extracted it and moved it to the htdocs folder in XAMPP.

-I then created a database using PHPMYAdmin called techtest.
+I then created a database in PHPMyAdmin called techtest.

 After completing the starting steps, I created a child theme of the parent Twenty Twenty-One theme.
 Here are the steps I took to do it.
 1. I created a folder called "twentytwentyone-child" in the wp-content/themes folder.